Juustoisa/ot-harjoitustyo/TeaStorehouse/Documentation/Userguide.md

 Now when returning to main menu and clicking "Browse teas" user can see newly added tea:

 ![New tea in list](https://github.com/Juustoisa/ot-harjoitustyo/blob/master/TeaStorehouse/Documentation/Assets/TeaListWithTea.png)

+### For now that's all the functionality in the application.